trustup/Secure_Deployment_Tool/Readme.md

-# Secure Deplyment Tool - Overview
+# TEE-based Secure Deployment Tool - Overview

 The purpose of the Secure Deployment tool is to offer a secure solution for containerized applications by using Hardware-Assisted Security to protect them at runtime.
 This protection is achieved by executing computations in a Trusted Execution Environment (TEE) based on hardware, thus preventing unauthorized access to data rather than transforming or dispersing it.